 - This NZ company has a range of sample aptitude and personality tests so candidates can prepare, see Opra Consulting Group.

-- WikiJob offers a selection of free practice aptitude tests and in-depth resources on career topics such as Numerical Reasoning Tests.
+- WikiJob offers a selection of free practice aptitude tests and in-depth resources on career topics such as Numerical Reasoning Tests, Deductive Reasoning Tests and Analytical Reasoning Tests.

 - This site for potential police recruits contains a practice test and helpful tips, visit NZ Police.